Uploaded image for project: 'JDK'

 Worse, when a program iterates over the LocalDate array, each pointer may need to be dereferenced.
 CPUs use caches to enable fast access to chunks of memory; if the array exhibits poor memory locality (a distinct possibility if the LocalDate objects were allocated at different times or out of order), every dereference may require caching a different chunk of memory, frustrating performance.

-In some application domains, developers routinely program for speed by creating as few objects as possible, thus de-stressing the garbage collector and improving locality.
+In some application domains, developers program for speed by creating as few objects as possible, thus de-stressing the garbage collector and improving locality.
 For example, they might encode event dates with an int representing an epoch day.
-Unfortunately, this approach gives up the functionality of classes that makes Java code so maintainable: meaningful names, private state, data validation by constructors, convenience methods, etc. A developer operating on dates represented as int values might accidentally interpret the value in terms of a starting date in 1601 or 1980 rather than the intended 1970 start date.
+Unfortunately, this approach gives up the functionality of classes that makes Java code so maintainable: meaningful names, private state, data validation by constructors, convenience methods, etc. A developer operating on dates represented as int values might accidentally interpret the value relative to a start date in 1601 or 1980 rather than the intended 1970 start date.

 Programming without identity